 What We Do

 ARTEMiS stands for ART for Engineering, Mathematics, and Science, and our goal is to enhance teaching and learning through high-quality visualizations.
-We apply the principles of visual communication and use the tools of modern computer graphics to create visualizations that accurately portray scientific and technological concepts, while also meeting high aesthetic and artistic standards.
-And we strive to empower educators and students with the knowledge and skills to create such visualizations.
+We apply visual communication principles and use modern computer graphics tools to create visualizations that accurately represent scientific and technological concepts while meeting high aesthetic and artistic standards.
+We also strive to empower educators with the skills to create such visualizations on their own.

-We hope this website will be a venue for educators to share experiences and ideas about the role of visualization for teaching and learning mathematics, science, and engineering.
-We invite you to see our portfolio to learn about ARTEMiS’s projects; to browse our resources to discover the visualization curriculum and media we recommend; and to join our forum to share news and participate in discussions.
+This website is a venue for educators to share experiences and ideas about the role of visualization for teaching and learning science and technology.
+We invite you to see our portfolio, browse our resources, and join our forum.